-Traditionally, structural biologists have utilized evolutionary conservation across species to identify functionally constrained regions within a protein family (Figure 2a).
+Traditionally, structural biologists have utilized evolutionary conservation across species to identify functionally constrained regions within a protein family (Figure 2a)[[SK2ANS:we need lot of citations in this paragraph]] \cite{}.
 Regions that vary among different species are used to denote functionally unimportant regions.
-There is an important distinction between interpreting inter-species conservation and conservation within the human populations.
-While considering genomic variation within a species, regions under positive selection (alleles spreading [[JC2ANS150717: this is an odd word to use]] within a human population) could help identify a new function (such as a newly evolved advantageous protein-protein interaction) for the protein within the human population [[JC2ANS/MG: this sentence seems a tad odd.
+There is an important distinction between interpreting inter-species conservation and conservation within human populations.
+While considering genomic variation within a species, regions under positive selection (alleles spreading [[JC2ANS150717: this is an odd word to use]] [[ANS2JC: I have seen it used often in literature]] within a species) could help identify a gain-of-function (such as a newly evolved protein-protein interaction) event within the human population \cite{} [[JC2ANS/MG: this sentence seems a tad odd.
 But I wont change for now, maybe MG has ideas.
 I will rework later.
-For now, I will just add on...]]
-Moreover, selective constraints, and thereby conservation, are generally high within the protein-coding regions of the genome.
-As such, we can turn to intra-human comparisons to uncover more human- or domain-specific features (Figure 2).
+For now, I will just add on...]] [[ANS2JC: I worked on it a bit]] Moreover, selection constraints, and thereby conservation, are generally high within the protein-coding regions of the genome. [[ANS2JC:This is repeating some of the stuff I said earlier I think]] As such, we can turn to intra-human comparisons to uncover more human- or domain-specific features (Figure 2).
 For instance, by comparing conservation of homologous sequences within the human population, human-specific features can be uncovered.
-In contrast to sequence comparisons across species, quantification can be accomplished by using an enrichment of rare variants as a proxy for conservation.
-Further, one can align homologous regions within a single human genome, such as protein repeat domains originating from the same structural domain family.
-This can especially elucidate domain-specific features (Figure 2b). .
+In contrast to sequence comparisons across species, quantification can be accomplished by using an enrichment of rare variants as a proxy for conservation (1000 Genomes).
+Furthermore, one can align homologous regions within a single human genome, such as protein repeat domains originating from the same structural domain family.
+This can especially elucidate domain-specific features (Figure 2b).

+In addition to the number of common and rare variants on a gene, the ratio of nonsynonymous to synonymous variants (dN/dS) is commonly used to measure the selection pressure on the coding regions of the genome (Figure 2) \cite{PMID:19081788}.
+The dN/dS ratio is expected to exceed unity only if natural selection promotes changes in gene sequence \cite{PMID:865622}.
 Comparative genetics/genomics studies have already uncovered a growing list of genes that might have experienced positive selection during the evolution of human and/or primates \cite{PMID:16494531}.
-These genes offer valuable inroads into understanding the biological processes specific to humans, and the evolutionary forces that gave rise to them.
+These genes offer valuable inroads into understanding the biological processes specific to humans, and the evolutionary forces that gave rise to them. [[ANS2JC - can you please add a sentence next to figure ref saying something about ankyrin and how you are using it as an example to illustrate some of these points]]

+[[specific examples -- ankyrin, and FGFR]]

-[[JC2ANS150715: I think adding some interplays between rare v common, ns v s variants etc within the context of protein structures/PPI/isoforms and related amino acids and molecules can be nice; also maybe functional impact (SIFT, polyphen etc) based on seq conservation, structure etc; physicochemical BLOSUM]] [[de Beer, Thornton (lastau) et al 2013, PLoS Comp Biol]]
+[[JC2ANS150715: I think adding some interplays between rare v common, ns v s variants etc within the context of protein structures/PPI/isoforms and related amino acids and molecules can be nice; also maybe functional impact (SIFT, polyphen etc) based on seq conservation, structure etc; physicochemical BLOSUM]] [[de Beer, Thornton (lastau) et al 2013, PLoS Comp Biol]][[ANS2JC/MG: I added the last paragraph and the clone genomics paragraph to highlight these points - some of the sequence based conservation part is in the next section]]

-[[JC2ANS150715: do we want a few sentences about to protein-and-seq related technology like RNA-seq?]]
+[[JC2ANS150715: do we want a few sentences about to protein-and-seq related technology like RNA-seq?]] [[ANS:I think there is no space]]

-Effect of Mutations on Protein Folding:
+Deleterious Effects of Variations:

+The effect of a deleterious variant can only be understood when all the functional constraints acting on a protein are known [[ANS2DC: Explain how information is incomplete and we cannot explain all disease-causing mutations in HGMD for FGF receptor here]].
+The protein needs to function within the cellular environment and during the course of its function, it needs to also interact with other biomolecular entities.